Mary Dean Lee

 BA, Literature & Theatre, Eckerd College, USA

 Dr. Mary Dean Lee joined McGill's Faculty of Management after completing her doctorate in Organizational Behavior at Yale University and a postdoctoral fellowship at Harvard Business School.
 She was promoted to Associate Professor in 1991 and Full Professor in 2004.
-She also served a term as Associate Dean and Director of the Undergraduate Program from 1995 to 1997 and was Area Coordinator of the Organizational Behavior group from 1998 to 2006.
+She also served a term as Associate Dean and Director of the Undergraduate Program from 1995 to 1997 and was Area Coordinator of the Organizational Behavior group from 1998 to 2006 and 2012 to 2015.
 Prior to assuming her first administrative post, she was invited to attend the Summer Institute for Women in Higher Education Administration at Bryn Mawr College in Philadelphia, PA.

 Dr. Lee teaches undergraduate and graduate courses in Organizational Behavior, Human Resource Management, Managerial Skill Development, Qualitative Research Methods, and Career Development.
 She received two awards for the design of innovative courses, one in 2000 and another in 2001.